Gattent History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066.
+Gattent is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England in 1066.
 The name Gattent comes from a watchman.
 The watchman was responsible for keeping guard over the gates of a castle or manor.
 However, another source claims the name was for "one who came from Gatton (enclosure where goats were kept), in Surrey."
-CITATION[CLOSE]

 Early Origins of the Gattent family